 - Try and be yourself during all the exercises.

 As part of the day, you will almost certainly have another interview.
 This may overlap with the telephone interview and extend on it.
-Check out the other articles on interviews here.
+Read our general interview tips here.

 Some assessment centres may ask you to prepare a presentation, either on a particular interest of yours (related to the industry), or on an aspect of the company.